lvanschilfgaarde/lordcephei.github.io/pages/plbndsdoc.md

     $ plbnds --h

-The section explains how to use **plbnds**{: style="color: blue"} by an example.
+Section 2 explains how to use **plbnds**{: style="color: blue"} by an example.

-Section 4 is is an operations manual.
+Section 3 is an operations manual.

 _____________________________________________________________

 ### 2. _Examples_

-To make this plot you will need to copy [this bands file](../../../assets/download/inputfiles/bnds.co) to your working directory
+To make this plot you will need to copy [this bands file](/assets/download/inputfiles/bnds.co) to your working directory

 ### 3. _plbnds manual_